National Cemetery Administration

 For information on scheduled burials in our national cemeteries, please go to the Daily Burial Schedule.

 The grave location of your loved one is furnished on the map included in the burial document folder.
-There is a gravesite locator in the administration building for those who may not know the location of the gravesite.
-The cemetery office personnel are available to assist visitors during office hours.
+There is a gravesite locator at the administration building for previous interments.
+A Nationwide Gravesite Locator for national cemeteries is also available.
+Cemetery personnel are available to assist visitors during office hours.

 The United States flag is flown over national cemeteries every day.
-Graves are decorated annually with United States gravesite flags the Saturday before Memorial Day and are removed the Saturday after the holiday.
-Flags are not permitted on graves at any other time.
+Graves are decorated annually with United States gravesite flags the Saturday before Memorial Day; gravesite flags are removed the Saturday after the holiday.

 For educational materials and additional information on this cemetery, please visit the Education section, located below.